 These are the most frequently asked questions about butterflies and moths – we’ve got your butterfly basics covered!

 Yes!
 They are important pollinators of flowering plants, much like bees.
 All life stages of a butterfly may serve as food for a wide range of other organisms including birds, lizards, spiders, small mammals and other insects.
-Butterflies also are very sensitive to changes in the environment and thus are good indicators in assessing how healthy or unhealthy conditions are.
-As a result, they are widely used by ecologists to help evaluate the impacts of habitat loss, pesticides, and climate change.
+Butterflies also are very sensitive to changes in the environment, making them good indicators in assessing healthy or unhealthy conditions.
+As a result, they are widely used by ecologists to help evaluate the impacts of habitat loss, pesticides and climate change.

 There are approximately 265,000 species of butterflies and moths.
 Only about 20,000 are butterflies.